Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Related Work

-To circumvent this, GLIGEN \cite{li2023gligen} proposed to freeze the weights of a pretrained SD model \cite{rombach2022high} and insert trainable gated self-attention layers \cite{vaswani2017attention} in the attention blocks of the frozen SD to handle the grounding tokens.
-InstanceDiffusion \cite{wang2024instancediffusion} takes the grounding task one step further by proposing a framework for precise object-level control while simultaneously enhancing the image fidelity and the multi-object sampling capability.
 Zhang et al. \cite{zhang2023adding} goes further by introducing ControlNet \cite{zhang2023adding}, a groundbreaking general-purpose conditional model.
-It achieves this by freezing the pretrained model weights and training a copy of the pretrained locked backbone model.
-The locked model is preceded by a sequence of convolutional layers for mapping the conditions into the trainable network.
+They achieve this by freezing the weights of the pretrained model and training a copy of the pretrained locked backbone model.
+The locked model is preceded by a sequence of convolution layers that map the conditions into the trainable network.
 UniControl \cite{qin2023unicontrol} can simultaneously condition on an array of conditions by embedding all task instructions using a task-aware HyperNet \cite{ha2016hypernetworks, von2019continual}.
-UniControl demonstrates zero-shot conditioning capabilities of unseen control types.
-Uni-ControlNet builds on ControlNet to introduce unified frameworks to simultaneously handle multiple control formats.
-Uni-ControlNet \cite{zhao2024uni} enables training and inferring with a composite of modalities without the need for separate training for each modality.
+UniControl demonstrates zero-shot conditioning capabilities for previously unseen control types.
+Uni-ControlNet builds on ControlNet by introducing a unified framework to simultaneously handle multiple control formats.
+Uni-ControlNet \cite{zhao2024uni} enables training and inference with a composite of modalities without the need for separate training for each modality.